 NSTA Members are encouraged to participate in any committee of interest.
-Typically, being a member of a committee means participating in a monthly conference call and at the committee meetings held at the board meetings, Midwinter Meeting and the Annual Meeting and Convention.
+This is a great way to get involved and get the most out of your membership.
+Typically, being a member of a committee means participating in a monthly conference call and attending in person committee meetings held at the Midwinter Meeting, the Annual Meeting and Convention and the Fall Meeting.

-- Awards & Meeting Planning: The Awards and Meeting Planning Committee is responsible for NSTA’s Awards program and developing the program for NSTA’s Annual Meeting and Convention, Mid-Winter Meetings and all other NSTA meetings.
-The committee is chaired by Gail Hyser of Wilson Bus Service and vice-chaired by Paula Heinowski of Dousman Transport.
-All work closely with NSTA’s Meeting Planner, Jennifer Hickey Bruce of CCi Consulting and NSTA Staff.
+Awards & Meeting Planning Committee: The Awards and Meeting Planning Committee is responsible for NSTA’s Awards program and developing the program for NSTA’s Annual Meeting and Convention, Mid-Winter Meetings and all other NSTA meetings.

 Government Relations Committee: This committee is one of the Association’s two overriding committees and is focused on working with legislators, regulatory agencies, on all levels to promote the interest of the school bus contractor industry.
-The Chair of this committee is Bree Allen of The Trans Group.
-There are two sub-committees:
+Key areas of focus includes:

-- Legislative: This committee focuses on federal and state legislation, lobbying efforts, and education of legislators and their staff.
-The committee chair is Bob Pape of Dell Transportation.
-This committee works closely with NSTA’s lobbying group, Prime Policy.
+Legislative: Federal and state legislation, lobbying efforts, and education of legislators and their staff.
+The GR committee works closely on these efforts with NSTA’s lobbying group, Prime Policy.

-- Regulatory: This committee works with regulatory agencies such as the Federal Motor Carrier Safety Administration and National Highway Traffic Safety Administration, among other agencies, on issues concerning the school bus industry.
-The committee chair is Paul Losos of Sunrise Transportation.
+Regulatory: Working with regulatory agencies such as the Federal Motor Carrier Safety Administration and National Highway Traffic Safety Administration, among other agencies, on issues concerning the school bus industry.

-Safety and Security: This committee oversees the planning and execution of the School Bus Driver International Safety Competition, gets involved with any safety and security issues that need to be addressed, and advises the Regulatory and Legislative Committees on safety and security issues.
-This committee is chaired by Gary Catapano of First Student and vice-chaired by John Elliott, Jr. of Durham School Services who work closely with NSTA Office staff.
+Safety and Security Committee: This committee oversees the planning and execution of the School Bus Driver International Safety Competition, gets involved with any safety and security issues that need to be addressed, and advises the Regulatory and Legislative Committees on safety and security issues.

 Bylaws: The Bylaws Committee periodically reviews the bylaws and presents changes to the NSTA Board of Directors.

-Nominating Committee: The key role of the Nominating Committee is to identify current members to serve on the Board of Directors and as officers of the Board.
+Nominating Committee: The key roled of the Nominating Committee is to identify current members to serve on the Board of Directors and as officers of the Board.
 A slate of officers is presented every other year to the members at the Annual Meeting.
-This committee is chaired by the most recent Past President, which is currently Tim Flood of The Trans Group.

 Executive Committee: The Executive Committee acts in place and instead of the Board of Directors between Board meetings on matters including setting Association policies, except those specifically reserved exclusively to the Board by the NSTA Bylaws.
 The Executive Committee consists of the President, President-elect, Secretary/Treasurer, and Immediate Past President.